Skip to Content

 • Slow down.
 Speed can kill.
 This is true any time, but especially during bad weather.

 • Collect emergency supplies.
-Keep an emergency kit in your car, which includes blankets, a flashlight, extra batteries, water, and non-perishable snacks.
+Keep an emergency kit in your car, which includes blankets, a flashlight, extra batteries, water and non-perishable snacks.
 In the event of a breakdown, these supplies can be crucial while waiting for assistance.
-The CDC offers ways to assemble emergency supply kits for your home and vehicle.
+Learn how to assemble an emergency supply kit.

 Home winterizing